firezdog/flaskFundamentals/README.md

 /redirectExercise -- practice processing data from forms /landing -- basic routing
-/colorPicker -- change color of page based on form submission
+/colorPicker -- change color of page based on form submission /ninJAX -- create a server that responds to AJAX requests